-As was the case in this initial period, in line with Department for Education guidance, no parent will be penalised for their child's absence should a local lockdown be enforced.
+As was the case previously, in line with Department for Education guidance, no parent will be penalised for their child's absence should a local or national lockdown be enforced.

-Support for parents and carers with managing anxieties.
+Support for parents and carers with managing anxieties

 Longney CE Primary Academy respects the concerns of parents and carers.
-Any parent and carer that has concern about their child returning to school should contact Ms Howard to discuss this concern so that in partnership, with support, we can ensure that all pupils attend regularly.
+Any parent and carer that has concern about their child returning to school should contact Ms Penny Howard, headteacher to discuss this concern so that in partnership, with support, we can ensure that all pupils attend regularly.